"Death is my business, and business is good...

 - Rifts and several other Palladium Books games have a partial subversion: Special Forces types typically have two options for their variety of close-combat training: "Hand-To-Hand: Assassin" and "Hand-To-Hand: Commando".
 Assassin is typically only allowed to characters of an outright evil alignment, and offers supreme lethality but no automatic dodge and fewer raw attacks a round.

 - Dungeons & Dragons introduced an assassin class in Blackmoor.
 The class also appeared in the first edition of AD&D. It was omitted from second edition core, but appeared in The Complete Thief's Handbook and Player's Option as a kit.
 Third edition reintroduced the class, and it also appears in the fourth edition.
-What archetype they fit largely depends on how the character is played.
 In addition, there are several other classes that could perform a similar role.

 - Anna and Nina Williams from Tekken.